patozgg/C8-backup-toolkit/doc/backup/README.md

 # backup

+# Preparation
+The preparation step must be followed.
+Check the [README.md](../../README.md)

+# Backup
 According to the documentation https://docs.camunda.io/docs/8.5/self-managed/operational-guides/backup-restore/backup-and-restore/, the serie of command to run are

 In this example, the backup ID is `12`

-# Optimize
+# 1. Optimize

-Port forward the service
+1.1 Port forward the service
 ````shell
 kubectl port-forward svc/camunda-optimize 8092:8092 -n camunda
 ````
-Start the backup
+1.2 Start the Optimize backup

 ````shell
 curl -X POST "http://localhost:8092/actuator/backups" \